Geology of Hong Kong: Faulting

 The main faults in Hong Kong are oriented northeast–southwest, and northwest–southeast (see fig.1).
-They are generally of the same orientation as those in neighboring Guangdong Province.
+They are generally of the same orientation as those in neighbouring Guangdong Province.
 They are part of the Lianhuashan fault zone that contains faults of similar orientations extended along the southeast China coast to Shanghai.

 Although faults are recorded throughout the known geological history of Hong Kong, they are considered to have been most active during the Jurassic to Cretaceous periods when strike-slip and thrust faulting was dominant.
 Some faults represent structures that were active during the period of Late Jurassic to Early Cretaceous volcanic activity and facilitated the rise of magma to the surface.
 Faults in Hong Kong formed interesting features that can be traced to understand their activities.

-Lantau dyke swarm
+Lantau Dyke Swarm

-The Lantau dyke swarm is located on east Lantau Island.
-It is a group of vertical sheets of rocks formed by magma and lava flowing into northeast trending cracks in pre-existing granitic rocks on Lantau Island.
-Those cracks were related to the northeast trending faults.
+The Lantau dyke swarm is located on east Lantau Island; it is a group of vertical sheets of rocks formed by magma and lava flowing into northeast trending cracks in pre-existing granitic rocks on Lantau Island.
+Said cracks were related to the northeast trending faults.
 The Lantau caldera, which was the volcanic centre of the magma, is also bounded by faults and exhibits an elongated shape towards the northeast.
 These structures recorded the active strike-slip motion of the northeast trending faults in Lantau Island during Late Jurassic. (~148 million years ago).

-Tolo Channel Fault system
+Tolo Channel Fault System

-The Tolo Channel fault system is the longest fault system in Hong Kong running from Tolo Channel in the northeast, cutting through Shing Mun river in Sha Tin and extending to southeast Lantau Island.
-It is approximately 60-km long.
-Traces of displacements and shearing are well-preserved in rock units on both sides of the Tolo Channel.
-Examples are kink bands, microfaults, veins at Ma Chi Chau on the north coast and en echelon veins, drag folds, and sigma structures at Nai Chung on the south coast.
-These structure are all found in the middle Jurassic Tolo Channel formation sedimentary rocks and are traces of shearing events.
-They represent the most active period of the Tolo Channel fault systems during the middle Jurassic volcanic activities.
+The Tolo Channel fault system is the longest fault system in Hong Kong running from Tolo Channel in the northeast, cutting through Shing Mun river in Sha Tin and extending to southeast Lantau Island, being approximately 60-km long.
+Traces of displacements and shearing are well-preserved in rock units on both sides of the Tolo Channel, such as kink bands, microfaults, veins on the north coast of Ma Chi Chau, en echelon veins, drag folds, and sigma structures on the south coast Nai Chung.
+These structures are all found in the middle Jurassic Tolo Channel formation sedimentary rocks and are traces of shearing events, representing the most active period of the Tolo Channel fault systems during the middle Jurassic volcanic activity.